MonkmanMH/martinmonkman/content/post/2021-11-09_how_geographer/index.md

 <img src="images/BC_library-stats-act_1894.jpg" alt="BC Legislative Library & Statistics Bureau Act, 1894" width="400"/>

 I have spent the largest proportion of my career as a public servant at BC Stats, the provincial statistics agency in British Columbia, Canada.
-I now have the title of "Provincial Statistician & Director", which by the way is not as glamorous as it sounds.
+I now have the title of "Provincial Statistician & Director", which by the way, is not as glamorous as it sounds.
 But I don't have a degree in Statistics...my academic background is Geography.
 How did I get here?

 The first thing you need to know is what it is that BC Stats does.
 The organization is part of the national statistical system.